AI-S2/linux-/README.md

 #Basic Commands :

 What command is used to display the current date and time?
+The date command

 What is the purpose of the ls command?
 The ls command purpose is the lists files and directories in a file system

 How do you create a new directory and file in Linux?
+To create a new directory in linux use the command mkdir and for a creat file in linux use touch command

 How do you copy files and directories?
+To copy files or directories in linux use the cp command followed by the source file or directory path then the destination path where you want the copy to be placed

 What is the difference between cp and mv commands?
 How do you delete files and directories in Linux?
 What is the command to rename the file?